Hillsboro, Alabama

 Hillsboro is a town in Lawrence County, Alabama, and is included in the Decatur Metropolitan Area, as well as the Huntsville-Decatur Combined Statistical Area.
 It was incorporated in 1899.
-As of the 2010 census, the population of the town is 552, down from its record high of 608 in 2000.
+As of the 2020 census, Hillsboro had a population of 407.
 Along with North Courtland, it is one of two majority black communities in Lawrence County out of its six populated communities as of 2010.

 History

 Hillsboro began in the late 1830s as a small community known as "Gilmersville," which was located east of the current town.
 The name was inspired by a family of early settlers.
 When the railroad was constructed through the area in the 1860s, the town shifted to its current location along the tracks.
 The town developed throughout the latter half of the 19th century as an important refueling stop for trains and a local shipping center.
 The town's name was eventually changed to "Hillsborough," and the current spelling was adopted in 1891.